brucemack/brucemack.github.io/ampersand/index.md

 The conference bridge inside of the Ampersand node transmits the TALKERID corresponding to **whichever line the current audio activity is coming from**.
-Any time the source of the audio changes (i.e. when a new person starts talking) the TALKERID telemetry message should be sent to all connected nodes that are receiving the audio feed.
+Any time the source of the audio changes (i.e. when a new person starts talking or when the TALKERID associated with a node connection in a conference hub switches) the TALKERID telemetry message should be sent to all connected nodes that are receiving the audio feed.
 The TALKERID is re-asserted every 10 seconds for the benefit of a newly-connected node that missed the last talker change.